kbdharun/EA-pgms/README.md

 > [!NOTE]
 > You can install all the packages in the file using the command `pip install -r requirements.txt`.

+### Working with Conda

+If you are using `conda` to manage your environments, you can create a new environment for this repository with the command `conda create -n eai` and activate it with the command `conda activate eai`.

+> [!TIP]
+> For faster environment solving in Conda, I would suggesting using the `libmamba` solver.
+You can set it as the default solver using the command `conda config --set solver libmamba`.

+Then, you can install all the required packages using the command `conda install --file requirements.txt`.

 ### Container Image